 American Sign Language: "hour"

 The sign for "hour" represents the movement of the "minute hand" of a clock going around one-time.
-Assuming you are right handed: The right hand is the "minute" hand.
-The left hand is the face of the clock.
+Assuming your right hand is your dominant hand: The dominant hand is the "minute" hand.
+The non-dominant hand is the face of the clock.

 HOUR: